shrikanthkr/bullet/README.md

 - Add android architecture components for easy usage
 - Make subscriptions sticky by default, if the receiver is on main thread

+> Feel free to contribute and raise a PR

 ## License - MIT